Skip to main content

 Kevin Patra's takeaways:

 1. The Jayden Daniels Show rolls on in the desert.
 The rookie quarterback continues to shine, improving by the week and completing nearly all of his passes.
 Daniels rarely makes a bad decision.
 His increased ability to keep plays alive to throw instead of scamper has made the Commanders offense a dangerous operation.
 Through four games, Daniels is completing a ridiculous 82.1 percent of his passes -- the highest percent by any player in any four-game span since at least 1950 (min.
 100 pass attempts).
-On Sunday, Daniels flashed anticipatory throws, layered darts to every level, and diced up an overmatched Cardinals D. He went 26 of 30 passing for 233 yards with a touchdown and one INT.
+On Sunday, Daniels flashed anticipatory throws, layered darts to every level, and diced up an overmatched Cardinals D. He went 26-of-30 passing for 233 yards with a touchdown and one INT.
 On Sunday, Daniels threw his first interception of the season and punted for the first time since Week 1, and the offense STILL rolled over Arizona with ease.
-Credit coordinator (and former Arizona HC) Kliff Kingsbrury for mixing up his calls, keeping the defense off balance and giving easy reads for his rookie quarterback.
+Credit coordinator (and former Arizona HC) Kliff Kingsbury for mixing up his calls, keeping the defense off balance and giving easy reads for his rookie quarterback.
 With 216 rushing yards and four ground scores, Washington generated 449 total yards of offense while gobbling up 29 first downs.
 It's wild to see an offense this efficient led by a player four games into his pro career.
 Daniels' impressive play has the Commanders alone atop the NFC East after a month of games.

 2. Cardinals offense spins its wheels for second consecutive week.
 When James Conner is slowed, the Arizona offense goes in the tank.
 On the game's opening drive, Conner generated 31 rushing yards on a 55-yard TD march.
-Then the RB was quieted until a third-quarter drive in which he earned 45 rushing yards on a 74-yard TD march.
+Then the RB was quieted until a third-quarter possession in which he earned 45 rushing yards on a 74-yard TD drive.
 On six other non-garbage-time drives, the Cardinals gained just five first downs.
 Murray generated a good completion rate (72.7 percent), but most were short throws.
 He attempted just four passes of 10-plus air yards on the day, per Next Gen Stats.
 Last week against Detroit, Murray was similarly discombobulated.
 It's a concerning trend that Murray isn't able to raise the play of his receiving corps.
 For long stretches, Marvin Harrison Jr. disappears.
 Arizona needs to get more out of the passing game when defenses slow Conner.

 3. Dan Quinn's defense begins to surge.
 The defense isn't the strongest unit in D.C., but Quinn's squad played complementary football on Sunday.
 The defensive front generated four sacks, including 1.5 from Dorance Armstrong.
 Quinn's D did a good job hemming in Murray and not allowing the slippery QB to escape for big plays.
 Murray ran just once for three yards.
 The Commanders stuffed the run during the second quarter, which allowed the offense to extend its lead.
 Even after a quick change of possession following Daniels' first interception, Washington forced a three-and-out.
 There were no communication breakdowns on the back end like we've seen earlier in the season.
-Washington held the Cards to 4 of 11 on third down and 5.1 yards per play.
+Washington held the Cards to 4-of-11 on third down and 5.1 yards per play.
 With an explosive offense, Quinn just needs a defense that plays sound.
 Sunday, they showed that they could do that for stretches.

 Next Gen Stats Insight for Commanders-Cardinals (via NFL Pro): In the third quarter, Jayden Daniels threw his first incompletion on a pass under 15 air yards since the 1:12 mark in the fourth quarter of Week 2.
 Daniels had completed 35 straight passes of 15 air yards or less between incompletions (100 minutes and 5 seconds of game clock).
 The odds of Daniels completing every one of his 35 pass attempts under 15 air yards based on the completion probability of each pass was 1 in 4,545 (0.02%).